A Different Kind of OlympicsWatch the Video

 Exactly!
 The whole reason we want to bring the Olympics to Oregon is to provide a catalyst, framework and funding sources to address and solve many of these issues.
 By hosting the Games we will gain access to $9 billion of additional private and federal funding we wouldn't otherwise have access to.
 And, we won't build anything we don't already need, or will need in the near future.

 Everything we build will be built for their lives after the Games, and retrofit to support the Olympics.
 For example, we'll use the Games to fund and build lots of new affordable housing that will be used as the Olympic Village and hotel space during the event.
-The 2000 Games in Sydney provide the model for this, as seen in .
+The 2000 Games in Sydney provide the model for this, as seen in this article.
 We'll gain federal funding to improve roads and build more public transportation.
 We'll gain private funding for new world-class community recreation and educational / after school facilities.
 And we'll also build a high speed rail connection between Eugene and Portland that will change the future of Oregon.

 All of these projects are worth building regardless of the Olympics.
 By tying them to the Games, we raise the stakes, and provide funding and a deadline to start building them now, rather than 20 years from now.